szerrade-uw/Cropbox.jl/docs/src/installation.md

 Pkg.add("Cropbox")
 ```

-## Alternatives
+## Docker

-If you would like to skip the process of installing Julia and Cropbox on your machine.
+If you would like to skip the process of installing Julia and Cropbox on your machine...

 There is a [Docker image](https://hub.docker.com/repository/docker/cropbox/cropbox) with Cropbox precompiled for convenience.
 By default, Jupyter Lab will be launched.